mrwatts88/FastWatcher/README.md

 **Fast Watcher** is an **offline-first, local archive app** for nature enthusiasts, field biologists, and hobbyist observers — think _bird-watching_, but for **any** organism.

-Each record you create lives as plain Markdown + media on your disk while being indexed in a blazing-fast SQLite full-text database for instant search.
+Data is stored in a **blazing-fast SQLite database** with denormalized fields optimized for instant search.
+Taxonomic data is duplicated into sightings to eliminate expensive JOINs during search operations.

-The philosophy: **your data lives in files you own.**
+The philosophy: **your data lives locally, searches are instant.**
-The database is just an index; the app is replaceable.

 ---